Inductive van der Waals Force between Two Quantum Loops

 {\em Conclusion-}.
 In summary, we have investigated the van der Waals-London interaction through inductive coupling between two superconducting quantum loops.
 Our study reveals a fundamental distinction between the semiclassical and quantum electrodynamic treatments of this mesoscopic system.
 The semiclassical approach, based on the shift in the zero-point energy in coupled LC oscillators, predicts a repulsive interaction due to anticorrelated currents.
 In contrast, the QED treatment shows the opposite result.
 The dominant contribution to the mutual force comes from the state-independent two-photon exchange term, $\Delta E_{iii}$, resulting in a predominantly attractive force with a short-distance dependence $F_3 \sim -\hbar c/R^2 g(R)$, reminiscent of the Casimir effect.
 The key QED term is crucial yet invisible in spectroscopy, governing the mutual force ($|F_3/F_{12}| \gg 1$).
 The role of vacuum fluctuations in QED has been highlighted through various interesting phenomena such as the Lamb shift, spontaneous emission, and others.
 Our finding is another interesting manifestation of this and reveals the role of quantum fluctuations in the inductive van der Waals force, specifically the $\mathbf{A}^2$ term in the Hamiltonian.
 The QED-specific term has a striking effect on the interaction, turning the repulsive force into an attractive one.
-Our work suggests new experimental avenues for observing the van der Waals force in artificial atoms via controlled mesoscopic circuits.
-Furthermore, this could be a new kind of experimental test for the validity of QED.
+Our work suggests a theoretical framework for observing the van der Waals force in artificial atoms via controlled mesoscopic circuits.
+Furthermore, this offers a new physical insight into macroscopic manifestations of quantum electrodynamics.